azbennett/group_project_1/README.md

  - Steve Bennett

 **#Project Description/Outline:**
- - Comparitive Analysis of accident data based over time, borough locations, number of vehicles, or seasons.
+ - Comparative  Analysis of accident data based over time, borough locations, number of vehicles, or seasons.
  - Potential business to use this with is through Traffic Systems Inc (Local NYC business) - Areas of high risk may need further study
- - Department Of Transportation could also utitlize this data for safety awareness or trouble shooting dangerous intersections.
+ - Department Of Transportation could also utilize  this data for safety awareness or trouble shooting dangerous intersections.

 **#Important Note:**
  - This is data from 2016 to 2021